 Lighting the Way

-- The $100 registration fee includes meals, breaks and handouts.
-Registration deadline: Friday, June 6.
+- The $100 registration fee included meals, breaks and handouts.

 - Books are available at the campus bookstore's website for your shopping convenience.

 - Registration: 8-8:30 a.m., Thursday, June 12, Edith Mortenson Center.
 Badges and materials for the conference will be available.

 - Reception for Parents: 5-7 p.m., Thursday, June 12, at the Fellows' Presidential Residence, located near campus at 2817 S. Grange Ave.

 - Parent Scholarships available — Contact SD Parent Connection at firstname.lastname@example.org